li-menglin/li-menglin.github.io/_pages/about.md

 <section id="Biography">
   <h2 class="page__title">Biography</h2>
   <p>
-    I am currently a bachelor’s student in Physics (with Electronics and Information Science minor) at Sun Yat-sen University (SYSU).
-My research interests lie in the intersection of physics and information science, especially in healthcare applications (e.g. biomedical signal processing, sensor technologies in healthcare).
+    I am currently a bachelor’s student in Physics, with a minor in Electronics and Information Science, at Sun Yat-sen University (SYSU).
+My research interests lie in the intersection area of physics and information science, especially in healthcare applications such as biomedical signal processing and sensor technologies in healthcare.
+I have a solid theoretical background with a GPA over 3.6/4.0, and I am a winner of various major scholarships and competitions.
+    To summarize, I consider myself as a voracious learner and passionate researcher with abundant research experiences.
+Now I am looking for a Ph.D. opening in
+    Fall 2026.
   </p>

   <strong>Research Interests</strong>